ba6ba/Unique-Words-Listing---Flutter/README.md

-# firstflutterapp

-A new Flutter application.
+# Unique Words Listing - Flutter

+It is an initial starter application using Flutter which generates infinite list of random words as you go on scrolling.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: